 If you want to download the latest version from git for use or development purposes:

-git clone https://github.com/kavvkon/enlopy.git cd enlopy conda env create # Automatically creates environment based on environment.yml source activate enlopy pip install . -e # Install editable local version
+git clone https://github.com/kavvkon/enlopy.git cd enlopy conda env create # Automatically creates environment based on environment.yml source activate enlopy pip install -e . # Install editable local version

 It should be ready to run out of the box for anyone that has the anaconda distribution installed.
 The only dependencies required to use enlopy are the following:

+My vision is to make this library a domain-specific wrapper for any kind of energy modelling.
 If you think you can contribute with new relevant methods that you are currently using or improve the code or documentation in any way, feel free to contact me, fork the repository and send your pull requests.